Setup Client Machines and Certificate Authorities

 with the devices on which you wish to access the server front end.

-Setup certificate on browser side
+Setup certificate on the browser side

 Firefox